radlyeel/sqlitetut/README.md

       Variable NOT BETWEEN lower AND upper
   GLOB is like LIKE, but more regex-ish
 ## JOINs
-  See https://www.w3schools.com/sql/sql_join.asp, esp. section headed "Different Types of SQL JOINs"   Sqlite3 has  Inner, Left, Cross,
+  See https://www.sqlitetutorial.net/sqlite-join/ and https://www.w3schools.com/sql/sql_join.asp, esp. section headed "Different Types of SQL JOINs"   Sqlite3 has  Inner, Left, Cross,
      and Self- Joins
    To help with Left and Right, use aliases l and r: